n4bb12/verdaccio-github-oauth-ui/README.md

 ### "Failed requesting GitHub user info"

-- Double-check your configured client id and client secret are correct.
+- Double-check that your configured client id and client secret are correct.
-- If you are behind a proxy, make sure you are also passing through the query parameters to Verdaccio, see https://github.com/n4bb12/verdaccio-github-oauth-ui/issues/47#issuecomment-643814163 for an nginx example.
+- If you are behind a proxy, make sure you are also passing through the query parameters to Verdaccio, see https://github.com/n4bb12/verdaccio-github-oauth-ui/issues/47#issuecomment-643814163 for an `nginx` example.

 ### Plugin not detected when installed globally